Modulate using FM method

 A baseband delay demodulator is used to recover the input signal from y(t).

 where T is the sample period.
-In discrete terms, wn=w(nT), consequently
+In discrete terms, wn=w(nT), and

 Usage notes and limitations:

 See System Objects in MATLAB Code Generation (MATLAB Coder).